 C13.
-Application fee

-Does your institution have an application fee?
-Yes 🗌 No Amount of application fee:\$50 Can it be waived for applicants with financial need?
-Yes 🗌 No

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line: Same fee: \X\

-□ No

-Free: \\\\\ Reduced: \\\\

-Can on-line application fee be waived for applicants with financial need?
-Yes

-C14.
-Application closing date

-Does your institution have an application closing date?
-Yes

-Application closing date (fall):Feb.
-1

-Priority date:

-C15.
-Are first-time, first-year students accepted for terms other than the fall?
-Yes 🗌 No

-C16.
-Notification to applicants of admission decision sent (fill in one only)

-On a rolling basis beginning (date): \\\\\ By (date): \\March 15\\ Other: \\\\\

-C17.
-Reply policy for admitted applicants (fill in one only)

-Must reply by (date): \\\\\\ No set date: \\\\\\ Must reply by May 1 or within \\2\\ weeks if notified thereafter Other: \\\\\\ Deadline for housing deposit (MMDD): \\\\05/01\\\\ Amount of housing deposit: \\\\$200\\\\ Refundable if student does not enroll? \\\\Yes, in full \\\\Yes, in part \X\ No

-C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission?
+Application fee Does your institution have an application fee?
+Amount of application fee: \$50 ⊠ Yes □ No Can it be waived for applicants with financial need? ∑ Yes ☐ No If you have an application fee and an on-line application option, pleasure fee: \mathbf{X} Free: Reduced: lease indicat e policy for s students wh o apply on- line: Can on-line application fee be waived for applicants with financial need?
+Yes } C14.
+Application closing date Does your institution have an application closing date?
+Application closing date (fall): February 1 Priority date: ⊠ Yes □ No C15.
+Are first-time, first-year students accepted for terms other er than the f fall? 🔀 Yes S 🗌 No C16.
+Notification to applicants of admission decision sent (fill is n one only) On a rolling basis beginning (date): By (date): March 15 Other: C17.
+Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date: Must reply by May 1 or within 2 weeks if notified thereafter Other: Deadline for housing deposit (MMDD): May 1 Amount of housing deposit: \$250 Refundable if student does not enroll?
+Yes, in full Yes, in part X No C18.
+Deferred admission: Does your institution allow students to Yes postpone e nrollment aft er admissio on?

-Yes 🗌 No

-If yes, maximum period of postponement: \1 year\

 C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
+Early admission of high school students: Does your institutime, first-year (freshman) students one year or more before his udents to er nroll as full- No time, first- C20.

-C20.
 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle)

-Early Decision and Early Action Plans

-C21 1.
-Early decision: Does your institution offer an early decision plan (an admission plan that p permits stuc ients to apply and d be notified of an admission decision well in advance of the regular notification date and that t asks stude nts to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? ☐ Yes 🖾 No
+(Initia ated during 2 2006-2007 cy vcle) Early Decision and Early Action Plans C21.
+Early decision: Does your institution offer an early decision be notified of an admission decision well in advance of the regattending if accepted) for first-time, first-year (freshman) appl gular notifica ation date an d that asks students to commit to

-If "yes," please complete the following:

-First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2014 entering class: Number of early decision applications received by you Number of applicants admitted under early decision pl Number of applicants admitted under early decision pr an

-C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

-Yes  🗌 No

-If "yes," please complete the following:

-Early action closing date Nov 15 Early action notification date Jan 15

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

-🗌 Yes  🖾 No
+If "yes," pleas e complete the fol lowing: • arly decision plan arly decision plan • December 1 January 1 • cision plan closing N/A N/A For the Fall 2 2016 entering clas ss: • • • ations received by you under early decision p 0 e significant detail atering Class s about your early dec ision plan: Ear ly Decisi on Plan C Option begin s with the C2 onbinding early action ation date but do not h n decision well ⊠ Yes □ No If "yes," pleas e complete the fol lowing: Early action of Early action no losing date otification date November 15 January 15 Is y your early action n plan a "restrictiv e" plan under which y ou limit students s from app lying to oth ner early plans ? ☐ Yes ☑ No